AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 | Text | **Does it exist in Adobe Commerce?** | `./jcr:content/metadata/commerce:isCommerce` | yes |
 | Multi Value Text | **Commerce mappings** | `./jcr:content/metadata/commerce:mappings` | none |

+Metadata maps when an asset is pushed from Commerce for the first time.
+Media assets that have the built-in or custom fields automatically map to the specified fields the first time an asset is sent to Experience Manager Assets.

 ## Configure metadata

 ### Add Commerce fields to a metadata profile